JuliaAudio/SampledSignals.jl/README.md

 A sink for samples to be written to, for instance representing your laptop speakers.
 The main method used here is `write` which writes a `SampleBuf` to a `SampleSink`.
 This package includes the `DummySampleSink` concrete type that is useful for testing the stream interface.

+## Stream Read/Write Semantics

+SampleTypes tries to keep the semantics of reading and writing simple and consistent.
+If a read or write is attempted and there's not enough space or samples available (but the stream is still open), the operation will block the task until it can proceed.
+If the stream is closed, you can always check the return value of the operation for a partially-completed read or write.

+Rather than specifying read and write durations in terms of frames, you can also specify in seconds.
+In this case `read!` and `write` will return seconds as well.
+If the operation completes fully, the returned duration will exactly match the given duration, so you can still check for equality.

+`read!(source, buf)` reads from `source` and places the data in `buf`.
+It returns the number of frames that were read.
+If the number returned is less than the length of `buf`, you know that `source` was closed before the read was complete.

+`read(source, n)` reads `n` frames from the source and returns a new buffer filled with their contents.
+If the length of the returned buffer is shorter than `n` then you know that `source` was closed before the read was complete.

+`write(sink, buf)` writes the contents of `buf` into `sink`, and returns the number of frames that were written.
+If fewer frames were written than the length of `buf`, you know that `sink` was closed before the write was complete.

+`write(sink, source)` reads from `source` and writes to `sink` a block at a time, and returns the number of frames written to `sink`.

+`write(sink, source, n)` reads from `source` and writes to `sink` a block at a time, and returns the number of frames written to `sink`.
+If both the streams stay open it will return after writing `n` frames.

+`read!(source, sink)` reads from `source` and writes to `sink` a block at a time, and returns the number of frames read from `source`.
+This method is not currently implemented.

+Note that when connecting `source`s to `sink`s, the only difference between `read!` and `write` is the return value.
+If the sampling rates match then the value returned should be the same in both cases, but will be different in the case of a samplerate conversion.

 ## Defining Custom Sink/Source types

 Say you have a library that moves audio over a network, or interfaces with some software-defined radio hardware.
 You should be able to easily tap into the SampleTypes infrastructure by doing the following: